 Maria’s winning design, “Modern Swing” is anchored by a large Ramada housing an oversized swing, perfect for reading, relaxing and lounging, with enough room for 2 (or three!).
 Maria wanted the space to be “inviting, tempting, interactive, to draw in curious visitors and to provide a sensory experience through movement and surrounding textures”.

 The Ramada overhead not only provides shade and privacy it acts as a water catchment surface.
 Rainwater is directed into the landscape as supplemental irrigation for thirsty plants.
 A gutter catches water runoff from the roof which is directed into a cistern.
 The cistern releases water into the landscape.
 This process is visible to garden visitors, as their path into the space is bisected with the water flow traveling beneath it and into a basin on the other side.

 The plant materials used are desert adapted and appropriate for Tucson.
 Attention was given to texture, color and the habitat they provide.

 The judging panel for 2014 consisted of 5 Landscape Design Professionals:

 Debby Larson Tucson Lifestyle Magazine Phil Van Wyck, RLA Van Wyck & Associates Paul Connolly, APLD Sundrea Design Studio Darlene Showalter, RLA McGann and Associates Shelly Ann Abbott, MLA, APLD Landscape Design West, LLC

 A BIG Thank You to everyone who helped and participated in the 2nd Annual Growdown!
 Without the help of sponsors, community partners and volunteers this event would not have been possible.
 Look for the June issue of Tucson Lifestyle featuring a photo layout all of the Growdown designs.

-Sponsored By: Tucson Lifestyle Home & Garden, The Stonewall Foundation
+Sponsored By: Tucson Lifestyle Home & Garden, Wallace Research Foundation

 Email this page to a friend